mrclay/minify/min/README.txt

 and alter it whenever a source file is changed.
 If you have a build process you can use a build/source control revision number.

-If you serve files as a group, you can use the utility function Minify_groupUri() to get a "versioned" Minify URI for use in your HTML.
+If you serve files as groups, you can use the utility function Minify_groupUri() to get a "versioned" Minify URI for use in your HTML.
 E.g.:

 <?php
 // add /min/lib to your include_path first!
 require $_SERVER['DOCUMENT_ROOT'] . '/min/utils.php';

-$jsUri = Minify_groupUri('js');
+$jsUri = Minify_groupUri('js1,js2');
 echo "<script type='text/javascript' src='{$jsUri}'></script>";